Protection of a nuclear power station backup generator with a wire rope isolator system

 Socitec devised a decoupling system that uses wire rope isolators, justifying its choice with calculations and characterisation tests.
 The system was qualified for earthquakes on an electrohydraulic shaker unit by the Sopemea laboratory.

-The wire rope isolator was chosen because this type of spire-rolled cable possesses considerable elasticity and damping capacities, and significant deformation and dissipation capabilities.
-The equipment is also unaffected by temperature, humidity and chemical agents and can therefore last as long as the equipment it protects.
+Wire rope isolators were selected due to their inherent elasticity, damping, and large displacement capabilities.
+The wire rope isolators are also unaffected by temperature, humidity and chemical agents and can last as long as the equipment it protects.